damncabbage/damncabbage.github.io/_posts/2017-01-11-effective-types-type-wrappers-with-flow2.markdown

-<small>1.
-I've intentionally avoided calling this Flow technique "newtyping", mostly because `newtype` lets you do things that we can't with this, eg. `newtype Foo a = Foo (a -> String)`, where it's not a straight "value wrapping".</small>
+<small id="note-1">1.
+I've intentionally avoided calling this Flow technique "newtyping", mostly because Haskell's `newtype` lets you do things that we can't with this, eg. `newtype Foo a = Foo (a -> String)`, where it's not a straight "value wrapping".</small>